plai-group/admin-info/Travel.md

 * Find your accomodation
 * Send an email/slack message to Barney and Ali with
   * The conference name, dates, link
-  * Short description for hte reaso of your trip (usually this will be something like "I am doing a talk/poster on XYZ")
+  * Short description for the reason of your trip (usually this will be something like "I am doing a talk/poster on XYZ")
   * Your travel itinerary (could be the link from google flight)
   * Your accomodation info (could be a link)
   * Total cost
   * If you want us to book the itinerary for you, please mention that in your message.
-We will need your Full legal and date of birth.
+We will need your full legal name and date of birth.
 * Your trip is finalized when you get approval from the lab manager that the spending is fine.
 Do not book your trip beforehand.
 * If you ask us to book the trip, you will receive confirmation that your trip is fine and the booking confirmation in your CS email.